flameheadsg/blog-microservices/README.md

 As I build out and optimize this project I'll be updating the README to document the current state of the application and what I'm going to be focusing on improving.

+# Update 8cba836170a6a4a17e502351064541f92dd926dd
+Some backend changes have been made to optimize the network requests required to populate the UI's posts and comments.
+A separate query service has been created to store the combined posts and comments so that all data can be easily served to the front-end in a single HTTP request.
+A simple event bus express server was introduced to publish events to all of the application's associated microservices, so that each service can asynchronously handle their respective events.
+Finally, an additional comment moderating service was created to explore more complicated event-handling and how to deal with data updates on the query service.

 # Update da353304b13a67180194ba5c659f8ea8d19a6988
 Currently, the core functionality of the application is complete.
 Two separate Posts and Comments Node.js/Express services handle creation and querying of posts and comments on the back-end, while the React app client provides simple forms and rendering for displaying the content to the user.